vinniefalco/LuaBridge/README.md

 <img src="http://vinniefalco.github.com/LuaBridgeDemo/LuaBridgeDemoScreenshot.png">
 </a><br>

-## Usage
+## Integration

 LuaBridge is distributed as set of header files.
-You simply add `#include "LuaBridge.h"` where you want to register your functions, classes, and variables.
+You simply add `#include "LuaBridge.h"` where you want to bind your functions, classes, and variables.
 There are no additional source files, no compilation settings, and no Makefiles or IDE-specific project files.
 LuaBridge is easy to integrate.

-LuaBridge provides facilities for taking C++ concepts like namespaces, variables, functions, and classes, and exposing them to Lua.
+C++ concepts like variables and classes are made available to Lua through a process called _registration_.
 Because Lua is weakly typed, the resulting structure is not rigid.
 The API is based on C++ template metaprogramming.
 It contains template code to automatically generate at compile-time the various Lua C API calls necessary to export your program's classes and functions to the Lua environment.

+## Registration

 There are four types of objects that LuaBridge can register: